- jianxu@uwm.edu

 Teaching Interests

-My teaching interests, broadly speaking, are also in world literature and world cinema.
-I have integrated my research findings with my course contents.
-My teaching also helps me locate my latent research interests in other themes and topics.
-My interests in film genres and the body in cinema, for instance, and the issues of cultural identity and philosophical ethics readable through literature, have originated from the world cinema and world literature classes I teach.
-My courses on Chinese literature and film are designed to be a window to the fast-developing contemporary Chinese culture and society besides being a study of literary and film form and history.
-My courses on literary theory and criticism (such as Allegory and Allegoresis, and The World that Literature Makes) undertake to combine theory with practice and emphasize the use of concepts in the interpretation and understanding of literature.
+Professor Xu's teaching interests, broadly speaking, are also in world literature and world cinema.
+He has integrated his research findings with his course contents.
+His teaching also helps him locate his latent research interests in other themes and topics.
+His interests in film genres and the body in cinema, for instance, and the issues of cultural identity and philosophical ethics readable through literature, have originated from the world cinema and world literature classes he teaches.
+His courses on Chinese literature and film are designed to be a window to the fast-developing contemporary Chinese culture and society besides being a study of literary and film form and history.
+His courses on literary theory and criticism (such as Allegory and Allegoresis, and The World that Literature Makes) undertake to combine theory with practice and emphasize the use of concepts in the interpretation and understanding of literature.